AhmedsZamzam/getting-started-flink-cc/flink-getting-started/lab1.md

 ### Kafka Topics

-In [Confluent Cloud Cluster UI](https://confluent.cloud/go/clusters), pick your environment and click on the `marketplace` cluster.
+In [Confluent Cloud Cluster UI](https://confluent.cloud/go/clusters), pick your environment (that starts with your intials) and click on the `marketplace` cluster.
 Check if the following topics exist in your Confluent cluster:

 - **`clicks`**: Tracks customer clicks, including product and action details.
 - **`customers`**: Contains customer data (Customer CRM)